PedroTelesFCUP/Beam_weaver/README.md

 | 33–48 | 0.107584, 0.124520, 0.144122, 0.166810, 0.193070, 0.223463, 0.258642, 0.299358, 0.346483, 0.401028, 0.464159, 0.537228, 0.621800, 0.719686, 0.832981, 0.964111 |
 | 49–64 | 1.115884, 1.291550, 1.494869, 1.730196, 2.002568, 2.317818, 2.682696, 3.105013, 3.593814, 4.159562, 4.814372, 5.572265, 6.449467, 7.464760, 8.639884, 10.000000 |

-These are **sampling points**, not bins of incident energy.
 The heads receive photon energy as a continuous logarithmically scaled input within 0.001–10 MeV.
-Separately, the generator derives bin boundaries for continuous *interaction outcomes*, such as scattering angles and energy fractions, using training samples.
+Separately, the generator derives bin boundaries for continuous interaction outcomes, such as scattering angles and energy fractions, using training samples.
 The validation samples check that representation before training.
-Test samples are generated separately, but **10 MeV** is a training-grid endpoint and **0.100 MeV** coincides with a validation midpoint.
-The test grid is therefore not exclusively unseen energies.
+Test samples are generated separately, but 10 MeV is a training-grid endpoint and 0.100 MeV coincides with a validation midpoint.
+The test grid is therefore not compriesed of exclusively unseen energies.

-At each incident energy the generator prepares nine **reference sampling sets**: one each for interaction choice, shell choice, Rayleigh and Compton outcomes, and five photoelectric sets, one per shell.
+At each incident energy the generator prepares nine reference sampling sets: one each for interaction choice, shell choice, Rayleigh and Compton outcomes, and five photoelectric sets, one per shell.
 Above the pair threshold it adds one pair-production set.
 Each set is a batch of reference draws for its fixed energy, stochastic quantity and, where applicable, shell.
-The full grids therefore have **69 × 9 + 21 = 642** training sets, **63 × 9 + 16 = 583** validation sets, and **9 × 9 + 3 = 84** test sets.
-These totals count sets, not individual interactions or bins.
-The pair threshold is $2m_ec^2 \approx 1.022$ MeV; only energies with pair sampling support contribute to the last term.
+The full grids therefore have 69 × 9 + 21 = 642 training sets, 63 × 9 + 16 = 583 validation sets, and 9 × 9 + 3 = 84 test sets.
 The reduced `--smoke` grids have different totals.

-Default samples **per set** are:
+Default samples per set are:

 | Setting | Default | Count applies separately to |
 | --- | ---: | --- |